 Diagnostic errors indicative of malpractice that create a worsened condition or have a negative impact on your overall health are serious.
 By receiving the wrong treatment or no treatment at all, you may miss out on critical treatments that could have saved your life – such as cancer treatments.
 Early detection is often key in some of the more serious conditions, and when diagnosis is delayed or inaccurate, it could affect the rest of your life or even shorten your lifespan.

 If you suspect that your physician failed to diagnose or gave you the wrong diagnosis, you will need the assistance of a medical malpractice attorney.
 An attorney from Berkowitz and Hanna LLC can help you with your case.
 We have years of experience with missed and delayed diagnosis cases and we can help you receive the compensation that you deserve for your injuries.
 Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.
+Contact us online to get started.